-To explain clearly, let us consider an example of a pension fund run by a company named X. So, this company collects a certain amount as a premium from its customers every year.
+To explain clearly, let us consider an example of a pension fund run by a company named X. So.
+This company collects a certain amount as a premium from its customers every year.
 It promises to pay regular and periodic returns after a particular duration as a pension.
-Pension is the amount of money that a person receives mostly after a person retires from his or her work.
+Pension is the amount of money that a person receives mostly after they retire from their work.
 In order for company X to pay back the promised returns to its customers, it needs to invest the money elsewhere in the market.
 Hence, company X starts searching for suitable securities where it can invest in order to receive good returns.
 At the minimum, these returns should be able to pay back to its customers after retaining some amount as fees.

-Hence, buy-side firms have a dedicated team of equity research analysts for conducting detailed research and provide recommendations on suitable stocks to invest.
-These analysts working in the research team for buy-side firms are ‘buy-side equity research analysts’.
+Hence, buy-side firms have a dedicated team of equity research analysts for conducting detailed research and providing recommendations on suitable stocks to invest in.
+These analysts working in the research team for buy-side firms are ‘buy-side equity research analysts.’

 Work of an Equity Research Buy-Side Analyst

 The job of a buy-side equity research analyst is to perform a detailed analysis of the financial performance of companies or stocks on their radar.
 Their job is incomplete without giving recommendations on the stock – whether it is a buy or sell.
 All buy-side firms have their own investment strategies.
-Buy-side analysts have to closely observe market trends and perform exhaustive fundamental analysis of stocks and determine if they are in-line with the firm’s investment strategies.
+Buy-side analysts have to closely observe market trends, perform exhaustive fundamental analysis of stocks, and determine if they align with the firm’s investment strategies.
 They are usually up to date with everything happening in the industry and in the company.
-Since buy-side analysts are the investors of the stock, they are in regular contact with the company’s management.
+Since buy-side analysts are the stock investors, they are in regular contact with the company’s management.

 The research work done by a buy-side analyst is exclusively for a particular fund and is not generally available to the public.
 It is highly confidential and is used by analysts within the firm.